 Fastest VPNs to unblock PUBG anywhere in the world

 Although we ultimately came up with one winner of the “best VPN for PUBG” contest, there are several others that came in close behind.
 So now that our criteria for deciding has been established, here are the top 5 best VPNs for PUBG:

-ExpressVPN is the perfect choice when it comes to PUBG.
-They came in first place in our speed test, so they’ll give you buffer-free streaming, fast downloads, and seamless browsing alongside rapid gameplay.
+ExpressVPN is a great choice when it comes to unblocking PUBG.
+They ‘re known for speed, so they’ll give you buffer-free streaming, fast downloads, and seamless browsing alongside rapid gameplay.
 Unlimited bandwidth and no speed caps, as well as top-of-the-line 256-bit AES encryption ensure that you won’t be throttled – at any point of the month.

 They’re also great at beating notorious VPN-blocks like those employed by Netflix and other streaming providers, and are one of the few that can beat China’s Great Firewall.

 - Works with US Netflix, iPlayer, Hulu and other services